jadeavsmith-tech/holographic-horizon-shield-v2/README.md

 # Launch interactive dashboard (with live entropy visualization)
 streamlit run shield_v2_dashboard.py
+Paste **exactly this** (replace all), commit as "Final holographic cleanup + image embed 🔥", and the page will explode with visuals — no junk, full immersion.

-This is pristine — visuals pop, no duplicates/junk, ready for deploy.
-Commit it, then push the dashboard live (Streamlit/HF Spaces) and update links.
-Traction will build from there.
-Fixed and firing! 🚀 What's next?
+Then deploy the dashboard (Streamlit/HF Spaces) and swap links.
+Traction will hit hard after that.
+Fixed and ready — let's cross the horizon! 🚀